JL-Omega/end-to-End-DevOps-Project/Readme.md

 ## Overview

-This repository contains scripts and configurations for deploying the IC-Group web application using Docker, Ansible, and Jenkins.
+This repository contains scripts and configurations for deploying the IC-Group web application using Docker, Ansible, Kubernetes and Jenkins.
 The deployment process involves building Docker images, configuring Kubernetes clusters, and orchestrating deployment tasks through Jenkins pipelines.

 The IC-Group web application is a Flask-based web application designed to serve as a central hub for managing Odoo and pgAdmin within the IC-Group ecosystem, providing users with a seamless experience to interact with these essential tools.